 The Company owns a shopping centre and an apartment building located in Sault Ste.
 Marie, Ontario.
-During 2017, the Company decided to suspend on-going discussions regarding the sale of the shopping centre and adjacent apartment building pending development of a plan to re-lease the now vacant Sears Canada space.
-These properties have been reclassified as Investment Properties, and depreciation expense recommenced in the second quarter of 2017.
+During 2017, the Company suspended on-going discussions regarding the sale of the shopping centre and adjacent apartment building pending development of a plan to re-lease the now vacant Sears Canada space.
+These properties are now reclassified as Investment Properties, and depreciation expense recommenced in the second quarter of 2017.